Acmaeodera

-Acmaeodera is a genus of beetles in the family Buprestidae, a group of metallic wood-boring beetles favored by insect collectors.
-Whereas most beetles including most buprestids fly with their elytra held out and vibrating their hindwings to give lift and thrust, Acmaedodera, however, fly with their hind wings only — the elytra are fused down the center and form a shield over the insect's abdomen, even during flight.
-This fact, combined with the banding across the abdomen which is common (though not universal) in this family, gives many of them a distinct wasp-like appearance when in flight.
+Acmaeodera is a genus of beetles in the family Buprestidae, a group of metallic, wood-boring beetles favored by insect collectors.
+Whereas most beetles, including most buprestids, fly with their elytra held out and vibrating their hindwings to give lift and thrust, Acmaedodera species fly with their hind wings only — the elytra are fused down the center and form a shield over the insect's abdomen, even during flight.
+This fact, combined with the banding across the abdomen, which is common (though not universal) in this family, gives many of them a distinct, wasp-like appearance when in flight.
 Several are therefore considered hymenopteran mimics.